appveyor/website/src/_posts/2018-10-02-github-apps-integration.md

 ### Can I still use OAuth authorization?

 Yes, of course.
 All existing GitHub OAuth authorizations stay intact and both GitHub App and OAuth App integrations are available.
-Though GitHub App is the recommended integration method you can always switch back to OAuth and have access to all orgs/repos authorizing GitHub user has access to.
+Though GitHub App is the recommended integration method you can always switch back to OAuth and have access to all the orgs/repos that the authorizing GitHub user has access to.

 ### Can I install AppVeyor App through GitHub Marketplace?

-We are going to maintain AppVeyor OAuth App in Marketplace for now as it provides more streamlined purchasing flow.
+We are going to maintain AppVeyor OAuth App in Marketplace for now as it provides a more streamlined purchasing flow.
-If a customer purchases through OAuth app they are getting automatically logged in into AppVeyor where they could authorize access to their repositores with either GitHub App or OAuth.
+If a customer purchases through OAuth app they would be automatically logged in to AppVeyor where they could authorize access to their repositores with either GitHub App or OAuth.

 ### Are GitHub Checks supported?